SpinalHDL/VexRiscv/README.md

 # To generate the SoC without any content in the ram
 sbt "run-main vexriscv.demo.Murax"

-# To generate the SoC with a demo program in the SoC
+# To generate the SoC with a demo program already in ram
-# Will blink led and echo UART RX to UART TX   (in the verilator sim, type some text and press enter to send UART frames to the Murax RX pin)
 sbt "run-main vexriscv.demo.MuraxWithRamInit"
 ```

+The demo program included by default with `MuraxWithRamInit` will blink the
+LEDs and echo characters received on the UART back to the user.
+To see this
+when running the Verilator sim, type some text and press enter.

 Then go in src/test/cpp/murax and run the simulation with :